SHOWING AREA PROFILE 1 OF 1

 South African Airways, the flag carrier of South Africa, and subsidiary South African Express Airways have their head offices in Kempton Park.
 Airlink, a regional South African airline, has its headquarters on the grounds of OR Tambo Airport.
 Mango, a low cost airline, is headquartered on the grounds of OR Tambo.The headquarters of Comair and Kulula.com are at an intersection within Ekurhuleni in close proximity to OR Tambo.
 Federal Air also has its headquarters on the OR Tambo grounds.1Time has its head office in the Isando Industrial Park.
 Safair's head office is in Kempton Park.

-73 Residential Homes For Sale in Kempton Park
+6 Residential Homes To Let in Kempton Park

-1 Agricultural Property For Sale in Kempton Park
+1 Mixed-Use Property For Sale in Kempton Park

 Disclaimer: While every effort will be made to ensure that the information contained within the Only Realty website is accurate and up to date, Only Realty makes no warranty, representation or undertaking whether expressed or implied, nor do we assume any legal liability, whether direct or indirect, or responsibility for the accuracy, completeness, or usefulness of any information.
 Prospective purchasers and tenants should make their own enquiries to verify the information contained herein.